loongchh/native-language-cnn/README.md

 python code/train.py --cuda 0
 ```

-see `train.py` help for more information.
+see [train.py](code/LICENSE) help for more information.

 ## Testing

-Refer to `Evaluate.ipynb` notebook for information on model evaluation.
+Refer to the [Evaluate.ipynb](Evaluate.ipynb) notebook for information on model evaluation.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments